Polynomial, trigonometric, and tropical activations: Methods

 Two precautions need to be taken, however, when performing such interpolation.
 The first concerns the maximum degree that should be considered in order to fit the function on a given interval.
 Figure~\ref{fig:gelu_vs_hermite} (left) shows how far a Hermite activation of degree 3 can be accurately fitted, while Figure~\ref {fig:gelu_vs_hermite} (right) shows the extent to which a Hermite activation of degree 8 can be accurately fitted.
 The second precaution concerns the derivative of the activation with respect to the derivative of the target function to be interpolated.
 A Lagrange interpolation of a function is not always sufficient to fit its $k$-th derivatives.
 If we want to interpolate a function and its derivative(s) simultaneously, we refer to this as a Hermite interpolation.

 In the case of the Fourier activation, we observe in Figure~\ref{fig:gelu_vs_fourier} (left) that a Lagrange interpolation is not sufficient and that higher-order frequencies occur in the derivative approximation.
-This phenomenon can be likened to aliasing and can be circumvented by performing a simple Hermite interpolation instead of a Lagrange interpolation, as shown in Figure~\ref{fig:gelu_vs_fourier} (right). \citet{berrut2007fourier} examined the solutions to this last problem.
+This phenomenon can be likened to aliasing and can be circumvented by performing a simple Hermite interpolation instead of a Lagrange interpolation, as shown in Figure~\ref{fig:gelu_vs_fourier} (right). \citet{berrut2007fourier} examined the exact solutions to this last problem for trigonometric functions.

-The success in fitting classical activations with Padé approximants in \cite{yang2024kolmogorov} could be attributed to the fact that a Padé approximant is by definition the rational function that coincides with a function to be interpolated to the highest possible order, thus naturally achieving a Hermite interpolation.
+The success in fitting classical activations with Padé approximants in \cite{yang2025kolmogorovarnold} could be attributed to the fact that a Padé approximant is by definition the rational function that coincides with a function to be interpolated to the highest possible order, thus naturally achieving a Hermite interpolation.
 A good fit of a non-convex function by a tropical polynomial activation is impossible since tropical polynomials are convex by definition.
-Therefore, in Appendix~\ref{appendix:tropical_rational} we show how rational tropical activations (an extension of tropical polynomials) could in principle achieve this fitting.
+Therefore, in Appendix~\ref{appendix:tropical_rational} we show how rational tropical activations (an extension of tropical polynomials) could, in principle, achieve this fitting.